Chetan-KK/chill-dark-vscode-theme/README.md

 ---

+If you're a late night developer who loves to code in a dark environment, then this theme is perfect for you!
+I created this minimal dark theme specifically for those who prefer a simple yet stylish look.
+With a sleek and sophisticated design, this theme is sure to make your coding experience more enjoyable.
+Unlike other themes with too many fancy colors, this one is designed to provide a clean and minimalist feel, allowing you to focus on your code without any distractions.
+So, if you're looking for a cool, elegant, and user-friendly theme for your vscode editor, give this one a try!

+---

 ### Installation :

 - just after installation you will get a promt on top and then click on chill dark theme